ardakdemir/ardakdemir.github.io/pages/gsoc.md

 Our plan is to combine the nodes on a simple path to create unitigs from kmers.
 This will increase the nucleotide length of some nodes.
 A simple path is defined as a series of nodes where the internal nodes have incoming and outgoing degrees of one and the start node and the end node have incoming and outgoing degrees >1 respectively.
 Thus merging the nodes in this path does not create ambiguity.

+#### Combining Simple paths

+Next step in our milestone is to collapse the nodes and merge all the intermediate  edges.
+However  this step requires special care as our current design traverses the links  and edges by their node_id.
+The vector structure  should be  converted to either a  hash table or we must make updates to the all elements of the  nodes  and links vectors  which is  very costly.

+That is why I decided to change the design of the dbg.
+Previously we represented nodes and links as vectors  but now they will be  represented as dictionaries.
+This way we  do not have to update the index information.
+Dictionary data structure allows us to cleanly access each node and link after unitigging.